Doctoral Program Description

 III.
 B. (1) American History

-Students with previous graduate work may petition the Graduate Vice-Chair for waiver of individual requirements.
+Students with previous graduate work may petition the Graduate Vice-Chair for a waiver of individual requirements.
 Such determinations will be made after careful examination of the student’s graduate transcripts, and in close consultation with his or her Major Field advisor.

 III.
 B. (2) Early American History